OthankQ/100-days-of-code/r1-log.md

 ### R2D47

 Working on a workout timer app.
 I had it do a countdown from a selected time anywhere between 0 and 5 min.
 Added reset, start and pause functionality.
 Next step: add alarm and a flashing screen.

+### R2D48

+Added a second view, alarm functionality to the workout timer app.
+Next step: Add notification.
+Following @CodeWithChris tutorial on making card matching game app.
+Learning a lot from it.